 Further reading

-- Thermal Grizzly vs Arctic MX: Which Thermal Paste Should You Use?
+Thermal Grizzly vs Arctic MX: Which Should You Use?

-BreakFixNow applies Arctic MX-4 as standard across all thermal paste services for CPUs and GPUs.
-Thermal Grizzly Kryonaut available on request.
+BreakFixNow applies Arctic MX-4 as standard.
+PTM7950 and liquid metal available on request.
 Same day, 90-day warranty.